scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 If you open the image file, you should see the webpage captured image for the stock.

 <img src="./assets/mbx-s3-00001.png" width="600">

+## Summary

+In summary, the `mbx-getstock-aws-puppeteer` repository acts as a robust blueprint for extracting structured web data and capturing visual snapshots using an elastic, serverless architecture.
+By combining AWS Lambda with Puppeteer, this pattern drastically reduces the maintenance footprint compared to managing persistent web scraping servers.
+The system natively integrates with DynamoDB and S3 for scalable data storage, making it incredibly effective for building historical datasets and feeding analytical pipelines without manual overhead.

 **References**
 * Puppeteer https://github.com/puppeteer/puppeteer